duong-se/shared-bike/README.md

 ## High-level solution
 ### Context
-For the Services context, the user can register, rent and return the bikes
+For the Services context, the user can register, rent and return the bikes' information
 ![context](./img/context.png "Context")
 ```ruby
 @startuml